Pedal Dancer: Love Friends and Bikes

 I'm taking a moment to appreciate a day focused on Love.
 And on how the love of anyone and anything seems to multiply and grow turning into unexpected joys.
 Give a little - get a lot.

 My niece Kristina and I have now made our plans to meet up first in Florence, Italy, and then travel back to Belgium together for the 2012 Paris-Roubaix in April.
 We are both so excited and will of course be photographing and writing about our adventures as fans at the race.
-My friend Janet and I have made all of our plans to France for the 2012 Tour de France in July.
-All that remains is some hard training (mostly for me).
-Tonight I'm having dinner and a Nuggets basketball game with my old friend I traveled to France with years ago and Janet, it should be fun to talk about past present and future with two friends who enjoy humor, travel, bikes and big mountains.
+I have made all of our plans to France for the 2012 Tour de France in July, all that remains is some hard training.
+Tonight I'm having dinner and a Nuggets basketball game with Dash, my old friend I traveled to France with years ago and another friend, it should be fun to talk about past present and future with two friends who enjoy humor, travel, bikes and big mountains.

 I wish my brother Michael would join us in France but he is so busy traveling (Africa, China, Japan) it is hard for him to squeeze in another trip to ride.
 I am looking forward to meeting up with Mike N. from Phoenix again this year at the USA Pro Cycling Challenge in Colorado, (I met Mike at the 2011 USA Pro Challenge), we already have plans to stay at his friend Brian's house in Telluride during this years race, before making our way to camp overnight on Independence Pass.